ArgentStonecutter/keyboards/layouts/README.md

 Modifiers in the lower right corner, Righ-shift, Right-alt, Right-GUI, Right-control

 Tapping on these generates arrow keys.
+Holding them they act as modifiers.

 Tap and hold on Tab as a left-hand Fn key